 b.
 Keep Accurate Records: Detailed and accurate records of all financial transactions must be maintained.
 These records support the figures reported in the tax return and are essential in case of an HMRC audit.

 c.
 Submit Annual Tax Returns: A company must file its tax return annually within 12 months of the end of its accounting period.
-This is typically referred to as the company’s financial year-end.

 d.
 Pay Corporation Tax: The tax due must be paid within nine months and one day after the end of the accounting period, even if the company tax return is filed later.
+Companies with annual taxable profits over £1.5 million (subject to group company adjustments) may need to pay in quarterly instalments.

 Section B: Filing Accounts and Company Tax Returns